Below are the answers to common questions. If you have a question that's not covered here, please contact us.

 First, most log in issues are due to forgotten passwords.
 Please use the Password Reset Tool to restore access to your account.
 If your email address is in our database, you'll receive an instant confirmation and your password will be emailed to you.

-"Print Certificate" links are available from your Courses page and from your Financial Basics for High School and Beyond home page.
+"Print Certificate" links are available from your Courses page and from your Financial Basics home page.
 If you have your course completion code, you can print a certificate using the Course Verification Tool without logging in.

-Many organizations set minimum passing grades for your Financial Basics for High School and Beyond experience.
+Many organizations set minimum passing grades for your Financial Basics experience.
 You can raise your grade by retaking missed quiz questions.

 From your Courses page, scroll down to the course you're working on.
 If your grade is less than 100%, a "Re-take Quiz" link is available.